-- a) A traffic law enforcement officer who is not on duty and who is not in uniform may engage in political activities other than: - - I. Soliciting or receiving funds; - II.
+- a) An employee who is not on duty and who is not in uniform may engage in political activities other than: - - Soliciting or receiving funds; - II.
 Political activity that places or is likely to place the officer in a position of conflict of interest; or - III.
-Utilisation of official resources for political purposes is prohibited. - b) Prior to becoming a candidate for political office, an employee shall request leave of absence without pay from the traffic law enforcement authority; - c) During his or her campaign, an employee shall not represent himself/herself as a member of the traffic law enforcement authority; and - d) A traffic law enforcement officer who is elected to a political office must resign as an employee before serving in the office to which he/she was elected.
+Utilisation of official resources for political purposes is prohibited.

+- b) Prior to becoming a candidate for political office, an employee shall request leave of absence without pay from the traffic law enforcement authority. - During his or her campaign, an employee shall not represent himself/herself as a member of the traffic law enforcement authority. - d) An employee who is elected to a political office must resign as an employee before serving in the office to which he/she was elected.